Multicore - 4 Channels

 CAT 6e is just one of many standards, but it has features that are important to us when it comes to sound:

-• The attenuation at 1 MHz is about 2 dB at a length of 100 m — or, in plain English, it's not an issue.
+- The attenuation at 1 MHz is about 2 dB at a length of 100 m — or, in plain English, it's not an issue.

 The downside is that it costs about $35, depending on your local dealer.
 If you are recording out in the field, don't try any cheap ones!

-(Dear people at Neutrik!
-This is not a call to raise the price ;-) It's expensive enough, right?)
+(Dear people at Neutrik, this is not a call to raise the price.
+It's expensive enough, right?)

-You can get a 10-meter (about 30 feet) CAT 6e cable for about $20.
-A 50-meter CAT 6e cable costs about $90.
+A 10-meter (about 30-foot) CAT 6e cable costs about $20.
+A 50-meter CAT 6e cable costs around $90.

 BUT...watch out!
 We only use CAT 6e cables.
 Period.